Who am I? What do I do?

 Hannah has continued with her therapies since then, as well as working as a nurse assistant from 2009-2010 in the Bristol Royal Infirmary on a medical ward.

-In 2016 Hannah started a 4 year course in Amatsu, she recently completed her final year so she is now a qualified Amatsu Orthopath.
+In 2016 Hannah started a 4 year course in Amatsu, she completed her final year in 2019 so she is now a qualified Amatsu Orthopath.

 This has helped her to evolve into a therapist with the experience of working alongside allopathic/conventional medicine, with all kinds of illnesses, and has set her up to work with medication side effects.